Institutional Antiracism and Accountability Project

 Dr. Suraj Yengde, Post-doctoral Fellow

-Erica has been engaged in social and racial equity research and training for the last decade.
-She is currently pursuing a Master’s in Public Administration from the Harvard Kennedy School and prior served as Assistant Director at the Center on Culture, Race, and Equity at Bank Street College in New York City.
-Her career has focused on collaborative community and organizational development programs, including consulting with the Center for Creative Leadership in Addis Ababa, Ethiopia, and as a Fulbright Scholar in Lagos, Nigeria.
+Erica Licht has been engaged in racial equity and organizational change research and training for the last decade.
+She holds a Masters in Public Administration from the Harvard Kennedy School and a Masters in Justice Policy from the London School of Economics.
+Prior she served as Assistant Director at the Center on Culture, Race, and Equity at Bank Street College in New York City and as a Fellow with Race Forward.
+Her career has focused on collaborative community and institutional change programs globally, including consulting with the Center for Creative Leadership in Addis Ababa, Ethiopia, the Lemann Foundation in Sao Paulo, Brazil, and as a Fulbright Scholar in Lagos, Nigeria.
+She currently co-hosts the podcast Untying Knots housed at IARA and the Shorenstein Center.

 Miriam Aschkenasy is a board-certified fellowship trained Emergency Medicine Physician and an expert in global humanitarian response and operations in low resource settings.
 She has a Master’s in Public Health from the Harvard T.H.
 Chan School of Public Health and a Master’s in Public Administration from the Harvard Kennedy School of Government, with a certificate in Management, Leadership, and Decision Science.
 After obtaining her MPA, she shifted focus to work on issues of institutional and historical racism.
 Dr. Aschkenasy has worked extensively both within academic institutions, and with national and international organizations including Oxfam America, The World Health Organization, International Medical Corps, American Red Cross, and the Centers for Disease Control on operations and program implementation.